Don't worry too much

 Everyone is part of the team

-The magazine that you now have in your hand was printed by a special printing company.
+The box of this Qookbox was printed by a special printing company.
 At Qurios all our printed matter is produced by the SpringerUit printing company.
 We spoke to owner Hans Springer about his work, which, he says, never feels like work.

 “SpringerUit is a printing company for people with learning and multiple disabilities.
 We work with Scorlewald, an institution for people with disabilities.
 We print for various clients, including all Free Schools in the world and many large companies, including Qurios.